arsalanjabbari/Dockerized-ClientServer-Containers/README.md

 - `fileclient.sh`: A shell script that provides functionality to interact with the client container, including copying files into the container.
 - `fileserver.sh`: A shell script that provides functionality to interact with the server container, including copying files into the container.
 - `open-client-shell.sh`: A shell script to open a shell within the client container for manual interaction and testing.

+## Features

+- **Client-Server Interaction:** Experience a client-server architecture where the client interacts with the server through REST APIs.
+- **Docker Containerization:** Learn how to containerize applications using Docker, enabling easy deployment and isolation.
+- **File Transfer:** Explore file transfer between the client and server containers, including checksum verification.
+- **REST API:** Use a simple REST API to insert, retrieve, and delete person records from the server.
+- **Data Persistence:** Store person records in a MongoDB container for data persistence.
+- **Automated Scripts:** Convenient shell scripts provided for common tasks like copying files and opening a client shell.

 ## Getting Started